9th8/up-to-date-real-world-haskell/appendix-characters-strings-and-escaping-rules.md

 # Appendix.
 Characters, strings, and escaping rules

 This appendix covers the escaping rules used to represent non-ASCII characters in Haskell character and string literals.
-Haskell\'s escaping rules follow the pattern established by the C programming language, but expand considerably upon them.
+Haskell's escaping rules follow the pattern established by the C programming language, but expand considerably upon them.